Difference Between Blockchain and Bitcoin

 Despite being the most well-known, Bitcoin is not alone.
 There are many other cryptocurrencies, each with its own particular features and mechanisms.
 Furthermore, not all cryptocurrencies have their own blockchain.
 Some were created on top of an already existing blockchain, while others were created completely from scratch.

 As most cryptocurrencies, Bitcoin has a limited supply, which means that no more Bitcoins will be generated by the system after the max supply is reached.
 Although this varies from project to project, the max supply of Bitcoin is set to 21 million units.
-Usually, the total supply is a public information that is defined when the cryptocurrency is created.
+Usually, the total supply is public information that is defined when the cryptocurrency is created.
+You can check the circulating supply and Bitcoin Price on Binance Info.

 The Bitcoin protocol is open source and anyone can review or copy the code.
 Many developers around the world contribute to the development of the project.